 The Neuronal Disco

-This participatory dance workshop has been developed by artist Charlie Murphy and Professor Selina Wray as a novel engagement tool for learning about brain development and the impacts of dementia on a cellular level.
-Disco dancing your way to understanding how brain cells are being grown ‘in a dish’, the Neuronal Disco invites participants to animate the development of brain cells through a series of choreographed movements to well-known pop songs.
+This participatory dance workshopdeveloped by artist Charlie Murphy and Professor Selina Wray is a novel engagement tool for learning about brain development and the impacts of dementia on a cellular level.
+Disco dancing your way to understanding how brain cells are being grown ‘in a dish’, the Neuronal Disco invites participants to animate the development of brain cells as they dance to well-known pop songs.

-Patterns and formations of neuronal growth, connection, communication and degeneration are celebrated through different dance groupings and wearable technologies – bringing disco dancing into the heart of molecular neurochemistry.
+Patterns and formations of neuronal growth, connection and communication are celebrated with finger lights and group choreographies – bringing disco dancing into the heart of molecular neurochemistry.

-The Neuronal Disco has been enthusiastically received by audiences at Southbank’s B(old) Festival 2018 and Folkestone’s Normal?
-Festival of the Brain 2017.
+The Neuronal Disco has been enthusiastically performed by many different audiences including primary school children in Barnsley (2022) , adult and family groups at Southbank’s B(old) Festival (2018) and Folkestone’s Normal?
+Festival of the Brain (2017.)

 Large scale projections of research imagery around each of the surrounding walls of the dance space: